ksdok/cv-interactif-ia/README.md

 ### POST `/api/chat`

-**Description:** Send a message and get an AI response based on CV context.
+**Description:** Send a message and get an AI response based on resume context.

 **Security Requirements:**
 - CSRF token in `X-CSRF-Token` header